nogalevy/ex4-java-neviim-ex4_tali_kalev_noga_levy/movie-app/README.md

 - each movie/tv show has a modal, once opened displays more details about the item
 - the default items displayed are "trending" movies and tv shows retrieved using the '/trending/all/week?&language=en-US' TMDB API
+- if upon searching by year the TMDB API does not find movies with that release date, it returns trending page data
 ## ============================================

 ## README PROVIDED: